U3-Studios/u3.style/README.md

 # u3.style

 This is the repository for the u3.style website.
-The webroot can be found in web/
+The webroot can be found in docs/ (called so because of github restrictions)

 ## Compile games